bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ♔ + ur. -> . + ur♔

-I would like a way of saying that one move was (or can be) made, and then another move was (or can be) made.
 Let's show "doing one move, and then another" by simply putting two moves next to each other:

     Moving a king one square up, then one square right:

     (♔ + u. -> . + u♔)(♔ + r. -> . + r♔)

 One question we might ask is: when (if ever) can a series of moves which follow each other be "simplified" into a single move?..